 Activated charcoal has received a huge amount of media attention lately.
 The latest in a line of fad products that have been claimed as a cure to everything from toxins to teeth whitening (in a counter-intuitive turn of events).
 With attention from prominent bloggers and many companies attempting to shoehorn this product onto shelves to soak up the hype, it is important to shine a light on the effects of this new trend.

-Activated charcoal is 2017’s snake oil: it has been associated in the media (but not the scientific literature) with cancer prevention, curing various diseases, removing “everyday toxins” (without a real definition), and has seen popularity as a cosmetic therapy for skin, teeth, and hair.
+Some would argue that activated charcoal is a modern-day snake oil: it has been associated in the media (but not the scientific literature) with cancer prevention, curing various diseases, removing “everyday toxins” (without a real definition), and has seen popularity as a cosmetic therapy for skin, teeth, and hair.

 This article is going to discuss the scientific evidence surrounding charcoal and how many of these claims are true.
 We’re going to share the highlights and lowlights of charcoal so that you can form your own opinion and remain in control of what you choose to put into your body.